keertisuryawanshi/Feet_Energy_Analysis/README.md

 3. **Run the Notebooks**:

-   - Navigate to the `TUI_Cruises/` directory.
+   - Navigate to the  directory.
    - Open the Jupyter Notebook for analyses.
    - Execute the cells to view the analyses and generated graphs of **Vessel 1** and **Vessel 2**.

-## Project Structure

-- `data/` - Contains the `data.csv` dataset.
-- `docs/` - Includes documentation and the `schema.pdf` file.
-- `notebooks/` - Jupyter Notebooks with separate analyses for each vessel.
-- `requirements.txt` - List of Python libraries required to run the project.
-- `README.md` - Project documentation (this file).